el-buen-agente-mcp

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It discloses that missing fields become [PENDIENTE], but does not mention other behavioral traits such as side effects, permissions, or whether the contract is saved.
-This is insufficient for a tool with 10 parameters.
+With no annotations provided, the description carries full burden.
+It only discloses that missing fields are marked as pending, but does not mention side effects, permissions, idempotency, or any other behavioral traits beyond the bare minimum.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.